 Learning During a Pandemic:

-I am completing a very successful two-year interim ministry at All Souls in Indianapolis.
-I began my ministry during the first year of the pandemic.
-We learned to pivot quickly to Zoom worship services and committee meetings, how to use zoom for the deeply relational interim work the congregation needed, and continued to keep the congregation connected and engaged while church had to be "virtual."
+I began my ministry at All Souls Unitarian Church of Indianapolis during the first year of the pandemic.
+We learned at first how to hold worship services and committee meetings that were both in-person and by Zoom.
+I also learned how to use zoom for the deeply relational interim work the congregation needed and to keep the congregation connected and engaged.

 Although the pandemic required a shift in the interim priorities, the congregation was still able to advance significantly during my tenure.
 We created a culture of shared ministry for All Souls and the adoption of a new policy governance system with clearer lines of authority and accountability.

-We diversified the staff: 43% of the staff are now people of color.
-The congregation renewed its commitment to anti-racism and multiculturalism, and that lead to its decision to share its facilities with a Headstart program for the children of migrant agricultural workers.
+The congregation also renewed its commitment to anti-racism and multiculturalism, and that lead to its decision to share its facilities with a Headstart program for the children of migrant agricultural workers.
 Income grew 17% under my ministry, including grants from the Lilly Foundation and new rental income.

 Through 28 years in ministry I have been lucky to co-minister with some fantastic religious educators.
 I've learned from them that the quality of a staff's working relationships will model for their congregation how everyone can minister together.